Foot & ankle pain

 Turf Toe: Turf toe is a sprain to the ligaments around the big toe joint, which works primarily as a hinge to permit up-and-down motion.

 Contact our clinic to learn how we can help resolve the cause of your foot pain.
-We proudly serve residents of Cranberry Township, Pennsylvania, as well as those in Freedom, Sewickley, and surrounding areas.
+We proudly serve patients of Cranberry Township, Pennsylvania, as well as those in Adams Township, Beaver, Economy, Freedom, Mars, Pittsburgh, Sewickley, Seven Fields, and surrounding areas.